poorlyordered/rol-event-management3/README.md

 ## License

 All rights reserved.
-MonoTeam Gaming © 2024
+Ranking Of Legends © 2024